andreafyy/WebScraping/README.md

 # GitHub repository structure
 Our project repository includes all the required files arranged in a logical structure including the the imposed requirements according to which the project was prepared saved as ``project_rules.pdf``, described source codes for each of the individual WebScraper, the obtained output and a report detailing the mechanisms, their comparison and analysis of the results.

-TBD ADD PHOTO of a github structure and file names in the text!!!!!!!

 ****

 # WebScraper mechanisms